 - Recommended but optional: Boron

 This might look like a lot at first but it’s only a handful of nutrients that are very important for our health.
-When we start taking iodine, we need these extra guys on hand to help rebuild things as we heal.
+When we start taking iodine, we need these on hand to help rebuild as we heal.

 It’s not a bad idea to get some tests run to see where your levels are.
 Not only will this help you develop your road to recovery, it might help you understand your body and how things make you feel better.
 Usually if someone is very sick, to the point of being bed ridden, they will work directly with a iodine proficient practitioner.
 Some people do not have access to this for various reasons and become their own health advocates, depending on their own knowledge and HTMA-define tests to heal themselves.